 Fine-tuning strategies

-One of the key advantages of open-source LLMs is the ability to fine-tune them for specific use cases:
+One of the significant benefits of open-source LLMs is the ability to fine-tune them for specific use cases:

 - Full fine-tuning: Updating all model parameters provides the best performance but requires significant computational resources.